 Additionally, I often pay for a freelance photographer to capture the trip so that I can take in the experience which allows me to write a more useful story for my readers when I return.
 It also lets me appear in the photos and still have time to post on Facebook, Instagram, Twitter and Snapchat.

 Lastly, one BIG reason you don’t see much non-sponsored travel on The Lemon Bowl is that I like to travel with my family and NOT have to work.
 It is worth it to me to pay for travel so that I can be present with my family and not have to worry about taking high-quality photographs, sharing on various social media platforms, etc. As a result, that’s why you never saw a story about our visit to NYC last winter or our week in Toronto last summer.
 That said, I know how much you love my family travel stories which is why I try to do a mix of sponsored and non-sponsored family travel.

 Due to my busy travel schedule and limited office hours (I only have childcare 4 hours a day), I work about 10-25 days ahead of schedule.
 About 3 weeks before the blog post goes live, I will photograph it during one of my bi-monthly photoshoots.
 Then, about one to two weeks before the post date, I write the blog post and schedule it.
 It’s very rare that I will write a blog post that will go live within a one week period.
 For example, at the time I’m writing this post, it won’t go live for 10 days.
 This afternoon I will write two more blog posts that won’t go live for two weeks.

-How long does it take bloggers to get where you are today?
+How long does it take bloggers to become successful?